 2. Most People With Astigmatism Have Blurry Vision at All Distances

-If you have astigmatism, the shape of your cornea may change over time.
-This can make it difficult to see close up or far away.
+If you have astigmatism, the shape of your cornea may change over time, making it difficult to see close up or far away.
 Severe astigmatism comes with a shift in refractive error in one eye or another.

 Consult an optometrist before obtaining prescription glasses or contacts if your astigmatism impairs your distance vision but not your close vision (or vice versa).